 According to the Transportation Security Administration (TSA), all adult passengers (18 and above) must show valid identification at the airport to travel.
-The identification must show your picture, name, and state.
-So, it doesn’t necessarily need to be your passport, meaning you can fly domestically in the U.S. in 2021 without a valid passport for travel.
+The identification must show your picture, name, and state of residence.
+It doesn’t necessarily need to be your passport, which means you can fly domestically in the U.S. in 2022 without a valid passport for travel.

-If you don’t have a passport, there are different identification options that are accepted, including:
+If you don’t have a passport, there are several other acceptable forms of identification, including:

 - A U.S. passport card